Bleach: Photographic bleach

 Photographic bleaches are also used in black-and-white photography to selectively reduce silver to reduce silver density in negatives or prints.
-In such cases the bleach composition is typically an acid solution of potassium dichromate.
+In such cases, the bleach composition is typically an acid solution of potassium dichromate.

 Environmental impact

 A Risk Assessment Report (RAR) conducted by the European Union on sodium hypochlorite conducted under Regulation EEC 793/93 concluded that this substance is safe for the environment in all its current, normal uses.
 This is due to its high reactivity and instability.
 The disappearance of hypochlorite is practically immediate in the natural aquatic environment, reaching in a short time concentration as low as 10−22 μg/L or less in all emission scenarios.
 In addition, it was found that while volatile chlorine species may be relevant in some indoor scenarios, they have a negligible impact in open environmental conditions.
 Further, the role of hypochlorite pollution is assumed as negligible in soils.

 Industrial bleaching agents can be sources of concern.
 For example, the use of elemental chlorine in the bleaching of wood pulp produces organochlorines and persistent organic pollutants, including dioxins.
-According to an industry group, the use of chlorine dioxide in these processes has reduced the dioxin generation to under detectable levels.
-However, respiratory risk from chlorine and highly toxic chlorinated byproducts still exists.
+According to an industry group, the use of chlorine dioxide in these processes has reduced the dioxin generation to under-detectable levels.
+However, the respiratory risk from chlorine and highly toxic chlorinated byproducts still exists.

 A European study conducted in 2008 indicated that sodium hypochlorite and organic chemicals (e.g., surfactants, fragrances) contained in several household cleaning products can react to generate chlorinated volatile organic compounds (VOCs).
 These chlorinated compounds are emitted during cleaning applications, some of which are toxic and probable human carcinogens.
 The study showed that indoor air concentrations significantly increase (8–52 times for chloroform and 1–1170 times for carbon tetrachloride, respectively, above baseline quantities in the household) during the use of bleach-containing products.
 The increase in chlorinated volatile organic compound concentrations was the lowest for plain bleach and the highest for the products in the form of "thick liquid and gel".

-The significant increases observed in indoor air concentrations of several chlorinated VOCs (especially carbon tetrachloride and chloroform) indicate that the bleach use may be a source that could be important in terms of inhalation exposure to these compounds.
+The significant increases observed in indoor air concentrations of several chlorinated VOCs (especially carbon tetrachloride and chloroform) indicate that bleach use may be a source that could be important in terms of inhalation exposure to these compounds.
 While the authors suggested that using these cleaning products may significantly increase the cancer risk, this conclusion appears to be hypothetical: